sureshvenkatesan1/conan-sbom-generation-demo/README.md

 It means that CMake cannot find the C compiler required to compile your project.
 This error often occurs when the C compiler (such as GCC or Clang) is not installed or not properly configured in your system environment.

-If you install [Mingw-w64](https://www.mingw-w64.org/)  for the GCC compiler on Windows systems and use Powershell, make sure to set the `gcc` in PATH using:
+If you install [Mingw-w64](https://www.mingw-w64.org/)  for the GCC compiler on Windows systems ( I installed `GCC 13.2.0 (with POSIX threads Win64` from https://winlibs.com/) and use Powershell, make sure to set the `gcc` in PATH using:
 ```
 $env:PATH -split ';'